karimbasha325/fast_api_blog/README.md

-﻿# This is a sample project builted using Fast API
+﻿# A basic FastAPI project for the beginners to start off.
 1. Install Python
 2. Create virtual environment